Urologists & Sexual Medicine Experts & treatments for bladder cancer located in Beverly Grove, Los Angeles, CA

 The type of urinary reconstruction will depend on the patient’s health, severity of bladder cancer, as well as the patient’s preference.

-When bladder biopsy reveals aggressive (high grade) or invasive (into bladder muscle) bladder cancer, more aggressive treatment is required.
-This often includes bladder cancer surgery.
-The standard treatment involves surgical removal of the bladder (termed cystectomy) and urinary diversion to restore urine drainage.
+When a bladder biopsy indicates aggressive (high grade) or invasive (into bladder muscle) bladder cancer, the situation calls for more intensive treatment.
+This typically entails bladder cancer surgery, which commonly involves surgically removing the bladder (referred to as cystectomy) and implementing urinary diversion to reestablish proper urine drainage.

 Ileal conduit: our surgeons use a small segment of the small intestine (termed the “ileum”) and attach the ureters to one end of the segment.
 The other end is connected to the lower abdominal wall to allow urine to exit into a small drainage bag (termed a urostomy) through a nickel size opening.
 It is considered the least complicated of urinary diversions

 Neobladder: Our surgeons create a new bladder (“neo-bladder”) using a longer segment of the intestine.
 They reconstruct the intestine into a spherical shape that resembles the natural bladder.
 Subsequently, they connect this newly formed bladder to the urethra, enabling patients to urinate in a more natural manner without requiring external devices like a “bag.”
 When combined with a prostate sparing cystectomy, this approach offers patients a new bladder, complete urinary control, and the preservation of erectile function.